Przemek Karnowski

 Przemysław Marcin "Przemek" Karnowski (/pl/; born 8 November 1993) is the Arizona men’s basketball graduate assistant and a former professional basketball player.

 He completed his college career at Gonzaga University in the United States in 2017, and played professionally in Spain and Poland.
 He has also played for the Polish national team.
-He had been viewed by some NBA draft analysts as a potential first round pick in the 2016 draft, but chose to return to Gonzaga for his final season of college eligibility in 2016–17.

 College career

 Przemek narrowed his decision down to California and Gonzaga.
 He committed to Gonzaga on May 29, 2012.
 For his freshman season he was behind star Canadian center Kelly Olynyk, a future lottery pick in the 2013 NBA draft.
 In the 2013–14 season Karnowski averaged 10.4 points, 7.0 rebounds and 1.7 blocks per game as the Bulldogs' starting center.
 As a junior, he averaged 11 points, 5.8 rebounds and 1 block per game.
 Due to back problems, Karnowski had surgery after playing only five games in his senior season.
 He was averaging 8.8 points and 5.4 rebounds in those five games.

 The surgery followed a prolonged episode of back pain so severe that by the time of the operation, it took him over an hour to get out of bed and perform normal morning activities; he was also unable to walk without crutches.
 He developed an infection after undergoing the surgery and lost roughly 60 lb.
 Karnowski's recovery proceeded ahead of schedule; while he was told he would be unable to perform any strenuous activities for ten months post-operation, he was running after seven months.
 For the rest of his Gonzaga career, the team's training staff placed him on a customized conditioning program to protect his back, and he did not participate in any basketball-related activity outside of games and scheduled practices.